 When you’re cruising on your board, the strategies you use to avoid accidents can easily be transferred to help you navigate daily life.

-At FamilyHype, we believe that riding boards teach important lessons such as fear of confrontation, confidence building, and trust in one’s own abilities to succeed.
+At FamilyHype, we believe that skateboarding teaches important lessons such as fear of confrontation, confidence building, and trust in one’s own abilities to succeed.
 These lessons can provide valuable insights as we transition into discussing their application in professional situations.

-Skateboarding can be seen as an activity full of hazard control, as it requires the rider to predict, assess, and act upon potential dangers.
-This hazard control approach can be helpful when it comes to navigating daily life, as it encourages us to think critically about the decisions we make and to take ownership of the consequences.
+Skateboarding can be seen as an activity full of hazard control, as it requires the skateboarder to predict, assess, and act upon potential risks and dangers.
+This risk and hazard management approach can be helpful when it comes to navigating daily life, as it encourages us to think critically about the decisions we make and to take ownership of the consequences.

 Application In Professional Situations